1014156094/vue-audio-player/README.md

 ```
 // global import
-import AudioPlayer from '@liripeng/vue-audio-player'
+import VueAudioPlayer from '@liripeng/vue-audio-player'

-Vue.use(AudioPlayer)
+Vue.use(VueAudioPlayer)
 ```

 or

 ```
 // part import
-import AudioPlayer from '@liripeng/vue-audio-player'
+import VueAudioPlayer from '@liripeng/vue-audio-player'

 components: {
-  AudioPlayer
+  VueAudioPlayer
 }
 ```